certifaction/hinsign-cli/README.md

   <tr>
    <td>200 OK
    </td>
-   <td>The e-prescription has been successfully revoked
+   <td>The E-Prescription has been successfully revoked
    </td>
   </tr>
 </table>

 #### 4.2.4.
-Recording an e-prescription Dispensation
+Recording an E-Prescription Dispensation

 **Usage**
 ```